 Take 3-4 cups of water and add 4 cups of sugar and ½ teaspoon of cardamom powder.
 Simmer the mixture on medium heat until the sugar completely dissolves and forms a sugar syrup.
 Let the solution cool down, and then add four teaspoons of organic edible rose essence to it.
 You can also make the rose water from scratch using fresh rose petals.
 Next, add 1/4th cup of this solution to 3/4th cup of water or milk.

 4. Lavender, Fennel, and Mint Tea

 Lavender is well known to alleviate anxiety and insomnia, fennel seeds help stimulate metabolism, and mint offers respiratory and skin health benefits.
 The combination of these herbs helps boost digestion and immunity in the body, making them perfect for the scorching summer heat.

 In Ayurveda, Sattu is known for its cooling nature.
-It is rich in protein, vitamins, minerals and insoluble dietary fibres that help boost digestion during summers and cool down the body temperature.
-Since it has a low glycemic index, Sattu drink is also suitable for diabetes patients.
+It is rich in protein, vitamins, minerals, and insoluble dietary fibers that help boost digestion during summer and cool down the body temperature.
+Since it has a low glycemic index, the Sattu drink is also suitable for diabetes patients.

 How To Make Sattu Sherbet?

 It is no surprise that lemonade is on the list of healthy summer beverages.
-It is not only a super immune booster but also one of the best detoxifying drinks for the summers.
+It is not only a super immune booster but also one of the best detoxifying drinks for the summer.

 How To Make Lemonade?